Scams and data breaches

 • A caller asking to remotely access your computer.

-• Requests for payment via unsecure or unusual methods such as cryptocurrency, gift cards or bank transfer.
+• Requests for payment via insecure or unusual methods such as cryptocurrency, gift cards or bank transfer.

 • Requests asking you to pay for something in advance.